DarkLordShade/I-A-3-Documentation/docs/01_Config/Roles.md

 ## Description

 Roles within I&A 3 are designed to free up the heavy-handed approach of selecting your role before the mission starts.
+One of the core concepts of I&A was to ensure that nobody was restricted and that everybody could play the role they wanted to.
+This obviously comes with certain drawbacks, one good example being that everyone will then carry around a sniper, an RPG and a backpack full of satchel charges and ammo.
+Every soldier becomes a jack of all trades, able to use anything at any time.

+The way role selection works in Arma by default, however, means that restricting people to their roles can be more limiting than other games where role selection is a more free, easy-to-change experience.
+So, roles in I&A 3 allow the player to change what weapons, items, backpacks and uniforms players can use by choosing either the same or a different role every time they respawn.
+Upon respawning, they are presented with a menu which will allow them to choose from a wide variety of classes.
+These could be classes such as Marksman or Ammo Bearer to Medics and Engineers.
+With this system, players can be locked to specific gear and specific roles without having the key thrown away.

 ## Parameters